What we do

 At Danish Cultural Institute we work with a wide-ranging cultural concept.
 This means that our projects can cover everything from food to urban development, active citizenship to theatre, literature, and contemporary art.
 The common factor is to build bridges between Denmark and our host countries through mutual dialogue, inspiration, and understanding

 Danish Cultural Institute has always been present in countries where there is something at stake.
 It has been that way since our very beginning in 1940 during the Second World War.
 Today we are placed in countries, where it is especially important for Denmark to build relations and strengthen the intercultural dialogue.

 We do nothing on our own

 Alongside our Danish and international partners our institutes abroad develop cultural and societal events and projects.
-For each of our projects it is essential that the necessary fundraising is a collaborative effort.
-Danish Cultural Institute does not give funding to non-partners’ projects.

 Our focus on long-term cooperation in regions and countries gives our institutes a deep knowledge about the cultures and personalities of their regions, both in the cultural sector, with social and educational institutions, authorities and NGOs.

 Danish Cultural Institute is a part of EUNIC.